The Method

 The single largest behavioral change: self-monitoring more than doubled across both benchmarks (+132% on published tasks, +92% on custom tasks).

 This is not incremental.
 Agents shift from "I will answer the question" to "I will answer the question and explicitly check whether my reasoning is sound."
-The scaffolds don't explicitly say "self-monitor."
+The injections don't explicitly say "self-monitor."
 The suppression signals create checkpoints that force self-monitoring as a side effect.
-When the scaffold says "suppress forward momentum bias," the model must pause and evaluate whether it has committed to an early hypothesis.
+When the injection says "suppress forward momentum bias," the model must pause and evaluate whether it has committed to an early hypothesis.
 That pause IS self-monitoring.
 This observation is central to the Cognitive Scaffolding Thesis: scaffolds function as persistent attention anchors, and emergent self-monitoring is a direct consequence of that persistence.

 A parallel emergence appeared in ARC-AGI-3 testing.
-At step 15 of a 25-step spatial navigation game, the scaffolded agent spontaneously switched from natural language to symbolic mathematical notation: defining formal variables, computing coordinates algebraically, reasoning about movement vectors.
-The scaffold's suppression signal (start_end_only_thinking) did not instruct math.
+At step 15 of a 25-step spatial navigation game, the harnessed agent spontaneously switched from natural language to symbolic mathematical notation: defining formal variables, computing coordinates algebraically, reasoning about movement vectors.
+The injection's suppression signal (start_end_only_thinking) did not instruct math.
 It constrained a failure mode.
 The agent found its own solution to that constraint.
 Suppression signals are behavioral pressures.
 The model's adaptation is emergent.
 See What Happened When an LLM Taught Itself Symbolic Math.

 Domain-Agnostic Suppression